cfshi/coronavirus/proposal.md

 	- Studying the public health response;
 	- Developing strategies to combat misinformation, stigma, and fear;

-# Draft title suggestions
+# Title suggestions

-* Whispering down the lane: how information about COVID-19 travels across forums and affects public behaviour
+* Whispering down the lane: how information about COVID-19 travels between interest groups and affects public behaviour
-	- CF:  I like this title.
-Although it is argued that public behaviours affect how information is framed.
-Plus it is hard to evaluate this cause-effect relationship.

 * Mapping 2020 novel Coronavirus (COVID-19) outbreak trend: media coverage, the public reaction and understanding and governmental and international response

-# Research Questions:
+# Draft research questions:

 - How does information (and misinformation) travel between scientists, public-health workers, mass media and social media?

 * How does communication affect public behaviour and the course of the outbreak?
 What are the side effects of changes in public behaviour?

-* How policy correlate with health behavior in contributing/reducing/avoiding the infection?

 * How can scientists and policy-makers evaluate and improve the effectiveness of their communication?